gardener/documentation/website/documentation/tutorials/dynamic-pvc/_index.md

 ---
 title: Dynamic Volume Provisioning
-description: Running a Postgres database on Kubernetes and dynamically provision and mount the storage volumes needed by the database
+description: "Running a Postgres database on Kubernetes"
 layout: single-page
 level: beginner
 category: Getting Started
 scope: app-developer
 ---

-## Introduction
+## Overview
-The example shows how to run a postgres database on Kubernetes and how to dynamically provision and mount the storage volumes needed by the database
+The example shows how to run a Postgres database on Kubernetes and how to dynamically provision and mount the storage volumes needed by the database

-## Run postgres database
+## Run Postgres Database
-Define the following Kubernetes resources in a yaml file
+Define the following Kubernetes resources in a yaml file:

 - PersistentVolumeClaim (PVC)
 - Deployment

-#### PersistentVolumeClaim
+### PersistentVolumeClaim

 ```yaml
 apiVersion: v1